superfly/docs/reference/tigris.html.md

 ### Public buckets

 By default, buckets are private.
-If you need to serve public assets like images or javascript files, create a *public bucket*:
+If you need to serve public assets like images or JavaScript files, create a *public bucket*:

 ```cmd
 fly storage create --public